aaronpo97/the-biergarten-app/README.md

 - `CONFIRMATION_TOKEN_SECRET` is the secret used to sign the confirmation token used for email confirmation.
   - You can generate a random string using the`openssl rand -base64 127` command.
+- `RESET_PASSWORD_TOKEN_SECRET` is the secret used to sign the reset password token.
+  - You can generate a random string using the `openssl rand -base64 127` command.
 - `SESSION_SECRET` is the secret used to sign the session cookie.
   - Use the same command as above to generate a random string.
 - `SESSION_TOKEN_NAME` is the name of the session cookie.